Kaitlyn Lawes: Personal life

-Lawes attended the University of Manitoba where she studied nutrition, and is currently attending Athabasca University where she is studying communications.
-She is in engaged to Stephan Vigier, a professional ice hockey player.
+Lawes attended the University of Manitoba where she studied nutrition, and attended Athabasca University where she studied communications.
+She is in engaged to Stephan Vigier, a professional ice hockey player, and has two children.
+She is currently employed as a farmer, and lives in Notre Dame de Lourdes, Manitoba.
 Her father Keith was also a competitive curler, having played for Newfoundland at the 1969 Macdonald Brier.
 Her half sister is Andrea Lawes, who was a member of the 1990 Scott Tournament of Hearts champion team, representing Ontario.
 Her nephew is curler Connor Lawes.
 Her mother is Cheryl Lawes and her brother is Kevin Lawes.